Moerby History, Family Crest & Coats of Arms

 Early History of the Moerby family

-Another 311 words (22 lines of text) covering the years 1086, 1367, 1379, 1401 and 1675 are included under the topic Early Moerby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Moerby research.
+Another 78 words (6 lines of text) covering the years 1086, 1367, 1379, 1401 and 1675 are included under the topic Early Moerby History in all our PDF Extended History products and printed products wherever possible.

 Moerby Spelling Variations